Using Benicar for Your High Blood Pressure Could Lead to Serious Gastrointestinal Problems

 Benicar has been on the market since 2002, but the FDA did not require a black box warning for the drug until 2013.
 That means that the makers of Benicar failed to warn consumers of its potentially deadly effects for 11 years – and even then, only did so because the FDA forced them to do so.
 Furthermore, some Benicar users lived with the side effects for years, even though most patients stop experiencing the symptoms within days of stopping the medication.
 Because Benicar’s symptoms are so similar to Celiac disease, many people may have been exposed to additional – and unnecessary – medical treatments and drugs to fight a disease they did not have.

-At Plaxen & Adler, P.A., we fight on behalf of those whose families have suffered significant harm because of the actions of Benicar’s manufacturer Daiichi Sankyo, Inc. Our experienced products liability lawyers hold responsible parties accountable for their role in your pain and suffering, for your lost days of income and for your mounting medical bills.
+At Plaxen Adler Muncy, P.A., we fight on behalf of those whose families have suffered significant harm because of the actions of Benicar’s manufacturer Daiichi Sankyo, Inc. Our experienced product liability lawyers hold responsible parties accountable for their role in your pain and suffering, for your lost days of income and for your mounting medical bills.
 If you took Benicar to control your hypertension and ended up in a Maryland hospital or emergency room because of it, we want to fight on your behalf.

 Trust in us when you have been hurt by dangerous drugs like Benicar

-At Plaxen & Adler, P.A. we are your advocate in the courtroom and out.
+At Plaxen Adler Muncy, P.A. we are your advocate in the courtroom and out.
 We do not settle for less than you deserve.
 To make an appointment with a dedicated Maryland personal injury attorney, please call 410-730-7737 or contact us online.
 We maintain multiple office locations throughout the state, so we are close by when you need us most.